Olympic Fever or Olwimpics?

 And now the Olympics are upon us again.

-On the other side, those already tired of Olympic coverage can download Olwimpics to block any Olympic news on Chrome, Firefox, or Safari (or is that just a hoax? all I know is that I’m not about to press download to find out!).
+On the other side, those already tired of Olympic coverage can download Olwimpics to block any Olympic news on Chrome, Firefox, or Safari (or was that just a hoax?
+In any case it’s no longer available).

 Writing/Reflection Prompt: So what about you?
 Do the Olympics contribute to your sense of God’s presence?
 Or are they just another excuse to watch too much tv?